FahimHafiz/deep_learning_examples/README.md

  Different Basic Deep Learning Problems and Analysis

-# Diabetes Prediction using a Neural Network
+## Problem1: Diabetes Prediction using a Neural Network

-## Project Overview
+## Project Overview of Problem-1

 This project aims to predict diabetes using a neural network implemented with TensorFlow Keras.
 The project explores various aspects of model training and evaluation, including: